top of page

 Technology for Impact Monitoring

 NATURAL STATE is developing easy-to-use impact monitoring technology and systems, capable of measuring trends in biodiversity, carbon, and social indicators across biomes.
-With the latest technology, such as acoustic sensors and drones, combined with our impact monitoring platform (Kutuma and uKweli), we can generate robust and cost-effective site-level data rapidly.
+With the latest technology, such as acoustic sensors and drones, combined with our impact monitoring platform (Kutuma and uKweli), we can rapidly generate robust and cost-effective site-level data.
 This information is essential for assessing the success or failure of restoration interventions and foundational to any reliable financial mechanisms for nature.
 Trustworthy data and the ability to confidently measure change through time will help unlock billions of dollars for nature.

 hands.jpg